Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

   let isDone: boolean = false;
   let doFireProgress: boolean = false;

-  // Asyncrhonously call your service client...
+  // Asynchronously call your service client...

   // You might also update the operation's state if (isDone) {